giogioia/menu_automation/README.md

 Menu_Copy: Copies a Store menu to all the others Store’s ID of the Store
 - Avg. timespan: 0.1 seconds per Store ID
 - Multi export enabled

+User will be required to log into Glovo's Admin